enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 # Don’t use hamburger menus

-Following from the section above, if your app has a lot of  features, it’s tempting to use hamburger menus.
+If your app has a lot of  features, it’s tempting to use hamburger menus.
 Data has shown hamburgers are less efficient, have low discoverability and may clash with the platform navigation patterns.

 It’s okay to use it if “the menu items you’re going to hide behind the hamburger icon fall below the 80% of regular usage.”